fineanmol/plant-tree/README.md

-🌱 Updated on Sun, 21 Sep 2025 13:28:11 GMT
+🎍 Updated on Sun, 21 Sep 2025 18:20:26 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Simplicity is the soul of efficiency."